 Department: Delinquency Prevention Program

-Status: Full-Time Regular (flexible hours, grant based, 5 year grant position)
+Status: Full-Time Regular (grant based, 5 year grant position)

 Duties and Responsibilities: